GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/04_threading.md

 TaskScheduler::instance().addTask(task);
 ~~~~~~~~~~~~~

-You can cancel a task by calling @ref bs::Task::cancel() "Task::cancel()".
+You can cancel a task by calling @bs::Task::cancel().
 Note this will only cancel it if it hasn't started executing already.

 ~~~~~~~~~~~~~{.cpp}
 task->cancel();
 ~~~~~~~~~~~~~

-Finally, you can block the current thread until a task finished by calling @ref bs::Task::wait "Task::wait()".
+Finally, you can block the current thread until a task finished by calling @bs::Task::wait.

 ~~~~~~~~~~~~~{.cpp}
 task->wait();